 The Funds began accepting claims on May 30, 2018.
 A personal injury or wrongful claim against Takata due to a defective airbag inflator must be filed with the IRF or TATCTF.
 Trust fund claims can be submitted directly by individuals, however, it is recommended that such persons first consult with a products liability personal injury attorney to protect their rights.

 In addition to claims against Takata through the IRF and TATCTF, numerous lawsuits have been filed against automobile manufactures.
 Many of these claims are consolidated in a multi-district litigation (MDL) case pending in the federal district court for the Southern District of Florida.
 Anyone who was injured or suffered wrongful death while in a Honda or Acura must submit a claim through the TATCTF, and follow the Fund’s procedures before they can file a lawsuit.

 The Albany, New York product liability attorneys at Dreyer Boyajian LLP have been successfully helping people injured by defective products for over 30 years.
 We strive to provide our clients with the highest legal and ethical quality of representation.

-If you or a loved one suffered serious personal injury or wrongful death due to a defective Takata airbag inflator, contact Dreyer Boyajian LLP today by calling (518) 348-4133 for a free consultation.
+If you or a loved one suffered serious personal injury or wrongful death due to a defective Takata airbag inflator, contact Dreyer Boyajian LLP today.